bbolli/tumblr-utils/README.md

 More documentation can be found in each script's docstring or in [tumblr_backup.md](https://github.com/bbolli/tumblr-utils/blob/master/tumblr_backup.md).

+The utilities run under Python 2.6 and 2.7.

 ### Notice

 On 2015-06-04, I made the v2 API the default on the master branch.
 The former